.

 • the year of construction - that is, the year in which the manufacturing process is completed

-If battery chargers are to be supplied separately, they should have sufficient information on them to comply with the Electrical Equipment (Safety) Regulations 2016, including:
+If battery chargers are to be supplied separately, they must have sufficient information on them to comply with the Electrical Equipment (Safety) Regulations 2016, including:

 • the manufacturer's and importer's name or trade name and their address